Durham Dean and Chapter Library

-The Durham Dean and Chapter Library (also Durham Cathedral Library) is located in Durham Cathedral, Durham, England.
+The Durham Dean and Chapter Library, also known as Durham Cathedral Library, is located in Durham Cathedral, Durham, England.
 Founded in 995 AD, it is one of the largest English cathedral libraries.
 William de St-Calais donated 46 books.
 In the 19th century it was located in the Old Frater House, or Monk's Hall, on the south side of the cathedral's cloisters, situated there in 1680 by the Dean of Durham John Sudbury, who fitted up the building.

 Holdings

 There are 75,000 volumes and 60 incunabula.
 Of the 2,000 manuscripts, 360 are of the medieval era.
 The special collections contain early music.